makabongwe47/alx-system_engineering-develops/0x00-shell_basics/README.md

-Move a file from one directory to another
+Delete a file in a directory